-For the temperature prediction problem, we use the space-time variant of the KRR proposed in \cite{kergraph3}, by considering the adjacency matrix to be given by the Cartesian product of the geodesic graph $\mathbf{A}$ and the temporal dynamics graph for one time step $\mathbf{B}=\left[ \right]$, meaning each node at time $n$ is connected to the corresponding node at time $n+1$ by an edge with unity weight.
-We choose one-step temporal dynamics in KRR since we consider one-step or one-day prediction.
-The effective composite or augmented graph\cite{kergraph3} is then given by the Cartesian product $\mathbf{A}\oplus\mathbf{B}= \left[ \right]$.
-We observe from Table \ref{tab:krr_temp}, that our approach significantly outperforms KRR for both covariance and diffusion kernels.
-We note that the performance of covariance kernel is better than that of diffusion kernel, and this trend is similar to the results reported in \cite{kergraph3}.
-We also observe that the performance of KRR and our approaches imrpoves as more training data is made available.
+Since we consider the one-day temperature prediction problem, we use the space-time variant of the KRR proposed in \cite{kergraph3}, by taking the adjacency matrix given by the Cartesian product of the geodesic graph $\mathbf{A}$ and the temporal dynamics graph for one time step $\mathbf{B}=\left[ \right]$, meaning that each node at time $n$ is connected to the corresponding node at time $n+1$ by an edge with unity weight.
+The composite or augmented graph\cite{kergraph3} for the two days is then given by the Cartesian product $\mathbf{A}\oplus\mathbf{B}= \left[ \right]$.
+We observe from Table \ref{tab:krr_temp}, that our approach significantly outperforms KRR for both the covariance and the diffusion kernels.
+We note that the performance of the covariance kernel is better than that of the diffusion kernel, and this trend is in agreement with the results reported in \cite{kergraph3}.
+We also observe that the performance of KRR and our approaches improve as more training data becomes available.

-The performance of our approach is significantly better in comparison with KRR.
-This can be explained as a result of two factors.
+The performance of our approach is significantly better than that of KRR.
+This can be attributed to two factors.
 The first factor is that KRR deals with an under-determined setup where the subsampling matrix has a special structure.
-The special structure is formed by concatenating identity matrix and zero matrix.
+The special structure is formed by concatenating the identity matrix and the zero matrix.
 This sampling matrix structure may not be well suited for sub-sampling.
-The second aspect factor pertains to our approach: we use the advantage of explicit training and testing.
-This assumes the availability of a training dataset as a requirement for our approach, whereas KRR does not have that requirement.
+The second aspect or factor pertains to our approach: we use the advantage of explicit training and testing.
+This assumes the availability of a training dataset for our approach, whereas KRR does not have that as a requirement.